Last Quarter on

 Lunation 682 / 1635

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 682 of Meeus index or 1635 from Brown series.

 Synodic month length 29.77 days

-The length of the lunation is 29 days, 18 hours and 22 minutes.
-It is 2 hours and 6 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 18 hours and 22 minutes and it is 2 hours and 6 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean